Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

   constructor(private http: Http) { }
 ~~~

-In our post.component.ts in teh contrustcor we replace the private http parameter with our service.
+In our **post.component.ts**, in the constructor, we replace the private http parameter with our service.
 So we shouldn't inject our http class in our components as its a different concern, we let the services take care of it.

 ~~~
 import { PostService } from './../services/post.service';